Helping families in Bournemouth, Christchurch and Poole to find local childcare, services and activities

-A home childcarer is a person aged 18 or over who cares for the children (aged from birth to 17 years) in their own home, or for children of no more than two families, wholly or mainly at the home of one or both families at any one time, such as a nanny share.
-If a person cares for the children of three or more families at any one time, the law says they are no longer a home childcarer but a childminder.
+A home childcarer is a person aged 18 or over who cares for children (aged from birth to 17 years) in their own home; or for children of no more than two families, wholly or mainly at the home of one or both families at any one time, such as a nanny share.
+If a person cares for the children of three or more families at any one time, the law says they are no longer a home childcarer, but a childminder.

 Childcare is a universal service which means provision is inclusive.
 Where service records are showing the SEND logo (as above) additional information is available on support for children with SEN and disabilities.
 See the Local Offer tab on the service record for the SEN information report.